Nithe14/.nvim/README.md

 ## About
 I recently switched from vim (using vimscript) to neovim (using lua), so I decided to publish my new config.
 This is not final version of course.
 My goal is to improve my configuration and keep it the same accross two systems: macos and arch.
-This is one day version of having fun with configuration.
+This is two days version of having fun with configuration.

 ## Requirements
 - nvim >= 0.9.1